tnakamot/sbt-cc/DEVELOPER.md

 ### 5. Create a repository on Bintray

-(skip this step if you already have "sbt-plugins" repository on Bintray.)
+(Skip this step if you already have "sbt-plugins" repository on Bintray.)

 This project uses [sbt-bintray](https://github.com/sbt/sbt-bintray) plugin to publish this CcPlugin to [Bintray](https://bintray.com/).
 If you have not created your account